fredegd/squigglify-v1.0/README.md

 ## How to Use

-1. **Upload an Image or Use a Random Starter**: Select any image file from your device, or use the random image loader to pick an inspiring image from Wikimedia Commons.
+1. **Upload an Image or Use a Random Starter**: Select any image file from your device, or use the random image loader to pick an random image from Wikimedia Commons.
 2. **Configure Settings**:
    - Choose a processing mode (Monochrome, Grayscale, Posterize, or CMYK)
    - Adjust grid density, curve parameters (for organic appeal), and other settings
+   - Adjust grid Tiling (columns and rows)
    - Toggle continuous paths and curved paths options
 3. **Preview & Refine**: See a real-time preview of your vector output
 4. **Download**: Export the final SVG for use in plotting software or graphic design applications
+5. **Download**: It support also PNG and PDF formats.

 ## Processing Modes